 🇯🇵 日本語 | 🇺🇸 English

-Causes of segmentation faults in C and how to fix them.
-A complete guide to runtime errors.
+Causes of segmentation faults in C and how to fix them — your complete guide to runtime errors.

 ✅ Must-know essentials

-• NULL deref, out-of-range, use-before-init are the top causes
+• NULL dereference, out-of-bounds access, and use-before-init are the top causes

 ⭐ Read if you have time